Text Tells the Cost: Predicting and Analyzing Repayment Effort of Self-Admitted Technical Debt: Threats to Validity

-Threats to external validity are concerned with the generalizability of our findings to other contexts or populations.
-Our study focused on a specific dataset containing Java open-source projects.
-Although these projects vary in size and complexity, they might not be representative of all types of software projects.
-Moreover, the generalizability of our findings to other programming languages and domains remains uncertain.
-To improve external validity, future studies should consider investigating SATD repayment effort in different languages, domains, and project types, as well as incorporating more diverse sources of data, such as issue trackers and code review comments.
+A concern regarding external validity is that our study focused exclusively on Java open-source Apache projects, which may not be representative of all software projects, programming languages, or application domains.
+We mitigate this by including 1,060 Apache repositories that vary considerably in size and complexity, thereby increasing the diversity of our dataset.
+Future studies should investigate SATD repayment effort across different programming languages, domains, and project types, as well as incorporate more diverse sources of data such as issue trackers and code review comments.